MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Rivers know this: there is no hurry.
-We shall get there some day.
+> It's better to stand by someone's side than by yourself.
-> -- A.A.
-Milne
+> -- Jack London